Settlement Insight

 Can insurance adjusters low-ball pain and suffering?

 Yes, and they routinely do.
 Adjusters use colossus software (Mitchell ClaimIQ, Colossus) that calculates pain and suffering based on ICD codes, treatment duration, and demographics.
 These programs systematically undervalue claims by 20-40% compared to jury verdicts.
 Counter with a detailed demand letter, medical records, impairment rating, and pain journal.
-Represented claimants recover 3-4× more than pro-se.
+In a Martindale-Nolo reader survey, represented claimants received roughly 4× more on average (self-reported).

 What's a reasonable pain and suffering settlement?